 tell them about their new routine or create a visual timetable, including what time they’ll get up, how they’ll get to school, lunch time and returning home

 ask them about any worries they have if they’re anxious about returning

 If you have an older child, they may have different concerns about their return to school.
-For example, pressure from friends to go outside when they should be shielding.
+For example, pressure from friends to break social distancing rules.
 Ask them about their worries and reassure them that you’ll help them adapt as things change.